druglogics/ags-paper/docs/index.md

 :::{.green-box}
 We observe that if we had used the results for the **link operator only** combined predictor with $\beta_{best}=-1.6$ as was demonstrated [here](#auc-sensitivity-3), we would have an AUC-ROC of $0.85$ and AUC-PR of $0.27$, which are pretty close to the results we see above for $\beta=-1$, using both link and topology mutations.

-Overall, this suggests that parameterizing our boolean models using **topology mutations** can **increase the performance of our proposed synergy prediction approach** much more than using either link operator (balance) mutations alone or combined with topology parameterization.
+Overall, this suggests that to parameterize our boolean models using **topology mutations** can **increase the performance of our proposed synergy prediction approach** much more than using either link operator (balance) mutations alone or combined with topology parameterization.

 Note that the difference in terms of ROC AUC is not significant compared to the difference of PR AUC scores and since the dataset we test our models on is fairly imbalanced, we base our conclusion on the information from the PR plots [@Saito2015].
 :::